Logistics and Sponsorship Manager | World Gas Conference

 Why would you recommend Westminster as a place to study?

 The flexibility that Westminster offers to students like myself, which, having a full-time job while taking on a part-time MA I found extremely helpful.
-The advice that I got from lecturers and tutors as well my dissertation supervisor had been more that I could have ever asked for.
+The advice that I got from lecturers and tutors as well my dissertation supervisor had been more than I could have ever asked for.
 Finally, the fact that the University is located in the heart of London (the best city in the world, might I mention) will give you access to guest lecturers and offsite visits that will open new doors to aid you in your future career.

 What was the best thing about being a student in London?